edubart/nelua-lang/docs/pages/libraries.md

 - If the coroutine has yielded, resume continues it.
 - If the coroutine runs without any errors, resume returns `true` plus an empty error message.
 - If there is any error, resume returns `false` plus the error message.
-- Any value passed to yield can be retrieved with `coroutine.pop`.
+- Values passed to the last yield should be retrieved with `coroutine.pop`.

 ### coroutine.spawn